New binary black hole mergers in the LIGO--Virgo O3a data: Comparison to previously reported catalogues

 \section{Comparison to previously reported catalogues}

 \bgroup \arraystretch{1.25}

 \egroup

 Table~\ref{tab:lvc events} summarizes our pipeline's results for the O3a Hanford--Livingston coincident events published by the LVC in the GWTC-2.1 catalog \cite{lvc_o3a_deep_gwtc2_1_update_2021}.
 We also include the significance reported by the 3-OGC catalog \cite{nitz_o3a_3ogc_catalog_2021}, which was the first to report four of the eight new events that LVC added between the original GWTC-2 catalog \cite{lvc_o3a_gwtc2_catalog_2021} and the refined results presented in GWTC-2.1.
 We restrict the focus of this section to events declared as confident in GWTC-2.1, but for completeness we note here that the previously declared \cite{lvc_o3a_gwtc2_catalog_2021} and subsequently revoked \cite{lvc_o3a_deep_gwtc2_1_update_2021} event GW190909\_114149 was detected with $\pastro = 0.52$ in our pipeline.
 That event is included in the population presented in Fig.~\ref{fig:population}, whereas LVC sub-threshold candidates that were also below the threshold in our analysis (such as GW190531\_023648 and GW190426\_152155) are not.

 In the remainder of the section we briefly summarize the differences in significance and mention the event space excluded from our search.
 Note that the O3b data was released and updated catalogs have been produced \cite{lvc_gwtc3_o3_ab_catalog_2021, nitz_4ogc_o3_ab_catalog_2021} (along with population analysis \cite{LVC_pop_o3_ab_2021lvk}), but we do not discuss data beyond O3a here.
+One important distinction to keep in mind is between the estimated $\pastro$, which is based on the distribution of all O3a foreground and background triggers, and the IFAR, which is computed independently for each template bank.
+The astrophysical probability is the statistic used to determine whether a signal is declared as a detection, whereas the false alarm rate tells us how often the detector noise produces a trigger of a given SNR peaking in the same frequency band as that template (\texttt{BBH~0-4} are naturally separated by central merger frequency since they are delineated by chirp mass).

 \paragraph{\textbf{Confidently recovered events}} Our analysis retains all previously reported Hanford--Livingston (HL) coincident BBH triggers except for the three candidates which were vetoed (indicated by the word ``Veto" in the IFAR column).
 Another three events (GW190701\_203306, GW190917\_114630, and GW190426\_190642) fall below the $\pastro = 0.5$ threshold to be declarable in our analysis.
 All the other events were detected with confidence comparable to or better than the LVC catalog.
 The inferred parameters from our analysis are largely consistent with the GWTC-2.1 and 3-OGC analyses, in all cases having overlap in the $90\%$ confidence intervals of constituent BH masses, effective spin, and redshift despite the difference in spin prior.